Traditional vs. Social: How Television & Social Media Stack Up

 When you think of traditional media, the biggest behemoth of them all is television!
 It’s also the one that has been most affected by the new kid on the block of digital media.

 To television’s credit, it hasn’t waived its fist and said “get off my lawn” but instead has tried to adapt to and compliment digital media.
 Hey, television knows that 86% of its viewers always skip through commercials, but that’s what pays the bills, so innovation is a big deal.

-Television still needs and wants advertisers and there is no denying that when you have a great TV spot that’s well placed, you can reach a lot of people in a big way.
-There is a hefty price tag on that though, and social media can promise you the same thing for a lot less money.
+Television still needs and wants advertisers and there is no denying that when you have a great TV spot that’s well placed, your bank or credit union can reach a lot of potential customers in a big way.
+There is a hefty price tag on that though, so it’s no surprise that a new study reveals that nearly 40% of banks and credit unions are reducing or stopping their television advertising.
+Is it possible that social media can promise you the same thing for a lot less money?

 Let’s look at Facebook ads in particular.
 Can the case be made that a great video on Facebook can do the same job (reach a lot of people in a big way) for a smaller budget and higher ROI?
 Let’s take a look.